Superficial Love

-"Superficial Love" is a single by Canadian singer Ruth B. It was originally released on November 27, 2015, alongside her debut EP, then released in a single version on February 24, 2017.
-It was first previewed in a video on Vine in 2015, which got over 50 million views.

-The music video for the song was released on March 31, 2017 on YouTube.
+"Superficial Love" is a single by Canadian singer Ruth B. It was originally released on November 27, 2015, alongside her debut extended play (EP), The Intro.
+The song was then released in a single version on February 24, 2017.
+The music video for "Superficial Love" was released on March 31, 2017 on YouTube.

-Critical reception

-Mike Wass of Idolator says that "it reminds me of early Leona Lewis with its smooth vocal and contemporary production."
+Background

+According to Ruth B, "Superficial Love" was written while she was feeling angry and served as an outlet for her emotions.
+She explained that the song conveys a message about refusing to settle for superficial relationships and recognizing people who "don't have the best intentions".

+Release and promotion

+Ruth B revealed a lyric video of "Superficial Love" exclusively on the Billboard magazine on February 23, 2017.
+The video incorporates animated lyrics, shifting color palettes, and playful visual elements.